mryndzionek/esm/README.md

 This repository gathers all the ideas and implementation tricks around lightweight, efficient statecharts and AOM implementation in C. Inspired by [QP framework](https://state-machine.com/doc/concepts).
-It's basically a simple cooperative priority-based scheduler and a (hierarchical) state machine framework.
+It's basically a simple cooperative, priority-based scheduler and a (hierarchical) state machine framework.
 Some implementation techniques and design patterns (like 'Embedded Anchor' and linker-section-based 'plugin' system) are borrowed from Linux kernel.

 Another interesting feature is the possibility of running the system without delays, so as fast as possible.
 Having the inputs defined explicitly makes mocking them out easy and then linking with the `test` platform